ericsonga/APCSAReview/_sources/Unit2-Using-Objects/turtleBasics.rst

         }
       } // end of World class

+.. activecode:: TurtleTest
+    :language: java
+    :datafile: ModelDisplay.java, DigitalPicture.java, Pixel.java, SimplePicture.java, Turtle.java, SimpleTurtle.java, World.java, PictureClass.java, Pen.java, Giffer.java, PathSegment.java

+    import java.util.*;

+    public class TurtleTest
+    {
+      public static void main(String[] args)
+      {
+          World world = new World(300,300);
+          Turtle yertle = new Turtle(world);
+          Turtle myrtle = new Turtle(world);

+          yertle.forward(100);
+          yertle.turnLeft();
+          yertle.forward(75);

+          myrtle.turnRight();
+          myrtle.forward(100);

+          world.show(true);
+      }
+    }

 In the program above there are two turtle objects yertle and myrtle.
-The hidden Java code defines a complicated class called Turtle and some other helper classes.
+The hidden Java code defines a complicated class called Turtle, World, and some other helper classes.
 A **class** in programming defines a new abstract data type.
 When you create **objects** in coding, you create new variables of that class data type.
 Here, yertle and myrtle are 2 objects created from the class Turtle.

 Can you add another turtle object to the code above?
 You can make up a variable name for your turtle and add in a line like the following in the main method: